Chicago visits New York after Ionescu's 31-point game

 BOTTOM LINE: New York hosts the Chicago Sky after Sabrina Ionescu scored 31 points in the New York Liberty’s 99-61 victory over the Las Vegas Aces.

 The Sky are 3-10 against Eastern Conference opponents.
-Chicago ranks second in the Eastern Conference shooting 37.4% from 3-point range.
+Chicago is third in the WNBA averaging 8.0 made 3-pointers per game while shooting 37.4% from downtown.
+Marina Mabrey leads the team averaging 2.0 makes while shooting 37.4% from 3-point range.

 The teams square off for the third time this season.
-The Sky won the last matchup 86-82 on June 4.
-Kahleah Copper scored 27 points to help lead the Sky to the win.
+The Sky won the last matchup 86-82 on June 4, with Kahleah Copper scoring 27 points in the win.

-TOP PERFORMERS: Ionescu is averaging 17 points, six rebounds and 5.8 assists for the Liberty.
-Stewart is averaging 21.9 points over the last 10 games for New York.
+TOP PERFORMERS: Breanna Stewart is scoring 22.7 points per game and averaging 9.2 rebounds for the Liberty.
+Ionescu is averaging 17.9 points and 6.5 rebounds over the last 10 games for New York.

 Courtney Williams is averaging 10 points, 5.9 rebounds and 6.2 assists for the Sky.
-Copper is averaging 24.5 points and 2.9 rebounds while shooting 49.7% over the last 10 games for Chicago.
+Copper is averaging 24.5 points and 2.9 rebounds while shooting 49.7% over the past 10 games for Chicago.

 LAST 10 GAMES: Liberty: 8-2, averaging 88.7 points, 41.5 rebounds, 23.5 assists, 5.3 steals and 4.1 blocks per game while shooting 44.9% from the field.
 Their opponents have averaged 79.7 points per game.